hclimente/wisdom/notes/machine_learning/glossary.md

   $$X_A \perp\!\!\!\perp X_B \mid X_S$$

   where every path from a node in $A$ to a node in $B$ passes through $S$.

+# Monotonic function

+A monotonic function is a function between ordered sets (such as real numbers) that preserves of reverses the given order ([Wikipedia](https://en.wikipedia.org/wiki/Monotonic_function)).

 # Positive definite matrix